chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 # Alt Design

-Certainly, let's refine the estimation with a music streaming service as an example.
+*Estimation with a music streaming service as an example.*

 ### Music Streaming Service Estimation: